swt30/waterworlds-paper/waterworlds.md

 The strength of the planet radius-temperature relation also depends on the surface pressure.
 This is a result of the decreasing thermal expansion of water with pressure: the coefficient of thermal expansion is much smaller in high-pressure ice than in the liquid, vapour, or supercritical fluid phases.
-At pressures of more than about $10^{10}\,$Pa ($100\,000\,$bar) the radial temperature dependence becomes irrelevant: the uncertainty in current planetary radius measurements is larger than any conceivable radial change due to temperature effects, so more precise structural models may not be useful.
+At pressures of more than about $10^{10}\,$Pa ($100\,000\,$bar) the radial temperature dependence becomes irrelevant: the uncertainty in current planetary radius measurements is larger than any conceivable radial change owing to temperature effects, so more precise structural models may not be useful.
 However, there is still a significant radial dependence on temperature at lower surface pressures.
 At $10^8\,$Pa (1000$\,$bar), a watery super-Earth with a surface temperature of 1000$\,$K can be up to 0.1$\,$R$_⊕$ larger than one with a surface temperature of 300$\,$K.
-Since atmospheric models often terminate by about 100$\,$bar, it is therefore important to include temperature effects in the interior models if an accurate radius is required as part of the model.
+It is therefore important to include temperature effects in the interior models if an accurate radius is required as part of the model.

 This pressure dependence manifests itself most strongly below the critical point of water.
 At pressures below this critical pressure, a phase transition still exists between liquid and vapour.
 There is therefore a bifurcation in the mass--radius diagram: a small increase in surface temperature can causes a large change in radius (up to a factor of two) as the surface water vaporises.
-We cautioned that it is likely not appropriate to attempt to treat such vapour layers using our approach, which is intended for interior structures.
+We caution that it is likely not appropriate to attempt to treat such vapour layers using our approach, which is intended for interior structures.
 However, a lesser version of this effect is still visible at higher pressures.

 > We left the surface pressure as a free parameter in our models.
 Any attempt to interpret observations based on these models must necessarily instead treat it as an observational constraint.
 The surface pressure is set by the depth beyond which atmospheric measurements can no longer probe.
-@Madhusudhan2015 discussed planets with H$_2$O-rich atmospheres, describing the use of measurements both in and out of opacity windows to determine the atmospheric thickness.
+@Madhusudhan2015 discussed planets with water-rich atmospheres, describing the use of measurements both in and out of opacity windows to determine the atmospheric thickness.
 The pressure to which these measurements probe varies from 0.1$\,$bar (in regions of high opacity; that is, outside an atmospheric window) to 100$\,$bar (within such a window).
-Our models go beyond this pressure range, and are therefore appropriate for treating the structure of the planet below the observable opacity surface.
+Our models go beyond this pressure range, and are therefore appropriate to treat the structure of the planet below the observable opacity surface.

 > In the case of a volatile layer such as water, the line between interior and atmosphere can become blurred.
 The picture is complicated by atmospheric effects that can increase the opacity.
 If a cloud layer forms in the atmosphere, the opacity surface may not necessarily be at the same depth or pressure as any solid surface of the planet.
 Turbidity effects around the critical point may also affect the opacity.
-It is for this reason that high-temperature exoplanets are interesting: at higher temperatures, a cloud deck is less likely to occur and atmospheric measurements will therefore be able to probe deeper.
+It is for this reason that high-temperature exoplanets are interesting: at higher temperatures, a cloud deck is less likely to occur and atmospheric measurements are therefore able to probe deeper.
 The previously-mentioned opacity windows may therefore be able to provide a view through the atmosphere to the planet's surface, or at least to a point where the assumption of interior convective mixing is more likely to hold.

 We therefore conclude that, in some cases, planetary heating may alter the interpretation of a planet's radius if a water layer is part of the model.
 This is especially true if the planet consists entirely of water, but this is an unlikely physical scenario.
-More importantly, the result is still significant even if the surface of the water layer is at moderately high pressures---that is, even if it lies underneath a heavy atmosphere.
+More importantly, the result is still significant even if the surface of the water layer is at moderately high pressures and lies underneath a heavy atmosphere.
 All that is required for the water layer's density to change significantly from the isothermal case is for a temperature increase of a few hundred Kelvin.
 Moreover, even isothermal watery planets have some degree of radial temperature dependence: up to 0.3$\,$R$_⊕$ across the mass range of super-Earths and in the temperature range of 300 to 1000$\,$K.

 Understanding how the mass--radius relation can be affected by temperature allows us to take the step of detecting and characterising water-rich planets, taking their surface temperatures into account while modelling them.
-This is an important precursor to narrowing the search to planets that would be considered more classically habitable.
+This is an important precursor to narrow the search to planets that would be considered more classically habitable.
-It will be especially useful in the context of the next generation of super-Earths expected to be found orbiting bright stars by missions such as PLATO [@Rauer2014], TESS [@Ricker2014], and CHEOPS [@Broeg2013].
+It will be especially useful in the context of the next generation of super-Earths expected to be found orbiting bright stars by missions such as PLATO [@Rauer2014], TESS [@Ricker2014] and CHEOPS [@Broeg2013].
-This approach is promising because it is linked to the characteristic equilibrium temperature of the planet, which can be determined from observations, and so can be included in analyses of populations of planets.
+This approach is promising because it is linked to the characteristic equilibrium temperature, which can be determined from observations of the planet, and so can be included in analyses of populations of planets.
-Through this, we might better understand what proportions of planets include substantial water content.
+Through this we might better understand what proportion of planets include substantial water content.

-> The temperature dependence is also important to take into account in approaches like that of @Kipping2013, where a watery interior model is used to place a lower bound on the atmospheric height of an observed planet.
+> The temperature dependence is also important to take into account in approaches such as that of @Kipping2013, where a watery interior model is used to place a lower bound on the atmospheric height of an observed planet.
-We have shown that the radius of a watery planet may be significantly higher than the zero-temperature and isothermal cases.
+We have shown that the radius of an adiabatic watery planet may be significantly higher than the zero-temperature or isothermal case.
 Incorporating a surface temperature estimate into this approach should therefore give better constraints.

 From an observational perspective, these results are most interesting at intermediate pressures.
-At low pressures ($10^5\,$Pa or 1$\,$bar) we cannot claim that we accurately capture the behaviour of what is now essentially an atmosphere, since we include no prescription for radiative energy transport in our models.
+At low pressures ($10^5\,$Pa or 1$\,$bar) we cannot claim that we accurately capture the behaviour of what is now essentially an atmosphere, because we include no prescription for radiative energy transport in our models.
 At high pressures ($10^{10}\,$Pa or $100\,000\,$bar) any temperature dependence in the water equation of state disappears.
-The physical scenario most relevant for these models is therefore that of a water layer (ocean, ice, or supercritical fluid) underneath a thin or moderate atmosphere.
+The physical scenario most relevant for these models is therefore that of a water layer (ocean, ice or supercritical fluid) underneath a thin or moderate atmosphere.

-> Other authors such as @Rogers2010a have already included volatile layers on top of interior structure models.
+> Others such as @Rogers2010a have already included volatile layers on top of interior structure models.
 Adding more complete temperature dependence to the interior portion of these planetary models is a worthwhile future direction if we wish to treat them as water-rich.

 We look forward to two developments in particular.